xros/dotfiles/README.md

 *   vim-indent-guides
 *   vim-multiple-cursors
 *   vim-python-pep8-indent
-*   Default Vim colorscheme is molokayo
+*   Default Vim colorscheme is molokai
 *   and so on , just check it out.
 For VIM 7.3+

 Usage